ksridharbabuus/RFAI-Contracts/README.md

     B. Staking users can vote to any submission not only to shortlisted ones

     C. Right now only the users who has stake in the respective request can vote for the submission

+    d.
+Validation of the solution will be performed offline.
+Solution will be available as part of Marketplace.

 6. Claims